 Each brass dabba comes filled with our signature glass jars of: 2.47oz Pragati Turmeric, 2.29oz Guntur Sannam Chilli Powder, 2.29oz Aranya Pepper, 1.23oz Nandini Coriander, 1.94oz Nagauri Cumin, 1.76oz Baraka Cardamom, 2.82oz Kandhamal Black Mustard

 Your dabba is made from brass, an alloy made from copper and zinc.
 The presence of zinc transforms the pinkish-orange copper into a golden yellow metal.
 Like copper, brass develops a patina over time giving it a warmer tone with use.
-To restore the brass and remove the patina, mix cleaning vinegar (or regular vinegar!) with salt and apply the mixture to the dabba using a soft sponge or cloth, rubbing it into the surface of the material.
-Once the patina is removed, wash with a mild soap to remove any excess mixture and rinse thoroughly with clean water, and dry with a clean cloth.
-If the patina is stubborn repeat the process or use a non abrasive copper/brass cleaning paste.
-Make sure all vinegar and salt is removed as it can accelerate the patina development if not removed.
-As a rule - do not use any abrasives or scouring pads, as this scratches the surface of the metal.
+To restore the brass and remove the patina, create a rough paste (eyeballed) of white vinegar + AP flour and apply the paste to the dabba using a soft sponge, vegetable scrubber or cloth (not steel wool or a scouring pad!), rubbing it into the surface of the material.
+Once the stain is removed, wash with warm water, and dry with a clean cloth.
+If the patina is stubborn repeat the process!
+Once dried, massage the entire dabba with coconut oil and wipe clean.
+This will seal the dabba, and help it age beautifully.